drreynolds/smuhpc-workshop/source/session_3.rst

 Here, the main program is held in the file ``driver.cpp``, and supporting subroutines are held in the remaining files.
-To compile these on SMUHPC, it takes a number of steps.
+To compile these on ManeFrame, it takes a number of steps.

 Let's first compile and assemble the auxiliary subroutine ``one_norm.cpp``: